 In stores, you are likely to find orange wine labelled as “skin-fermented white.”
 Though it’s possible to find orange wines at provincial chains, such as the LCBO or SAQ, they sell out quickly and quantities are very limited.
 It’s a good idea to buy orange wines directly from the wineries that make them.
 While orange wine is most prominently found from its homeland of Georgia, Italy, and other Eastern European countries, there are several Canadian winemakers who produce their own orange wines.

-• 2017 Estate Orange Wine (Skin Fermented Vidal) from Southbrook Vineyards in Niagara-on-the-Lake, ON.
+- Skin Fermented Vidal from Southbrook Vineyards in Niagara-on-the-Lake, Ont.